 In 2008, Jennifer Garner, her then-husband Ben Affleck, and their daughter Violet obtained a restraining order against Steven Burky, who had been stalking Garner since 2002.

-In December 2009, Jennifer Garner's stalker, Steven Burky, was arrested outside her daughter Violet's preschool.
+In December 2009, Steven Burky, Jennifer Garner's stalker, was arrested outside her daughter Violet's preschool.
 He was charged with two counts of stalking.

-In March 2010, Steven Burky, Jennifer Garner's stalker, was adjudicated insane and sent to California's state mental hospital.
-He was also ordered to stay away from the Garner-Affleck family for 10 years if released.
+In March 2010, Steven Burky was adjudicated insane and sent to California's state mental hospital.
+The court also ordered him to stay away from Jennifer Garner, Ben Affleck, and their family for 10 years if released.

-In 2010, Jennifer Garner appeared in Garry Marshall's ensemble romantic comedy "Valentine's Day", sharing scenes with Ashton Kutcher, Jessica Biel, and Patrick Dempsey.
+In 2010, Jennifer Garner appeared in Garry Marshall's ensemble romantic comedy 'Valentine's Day', sharing scenes with Ashton Kutcher, Jessica Biel, and Patrick Dempsey.

 In 2011, Jennifer Garner partnered with Frigidaire as part of her work with Save the Children.